felixlopz/hubrise-test-task/content/apps/zelty/en/orders.md

 position: 4
 layout: documentation
 meta:
-  title: HubRise Order Reception on the Zelty EPOS
+  title: Receive order from HubRise into Zelty
-  description: Informs users on how to receive orders on the Zelty EPOS in the context of an integration with HubRise.
+  description: How to receive HubRise orders on the Zelty EPOS.
 ---

 Once HubRise is connected to Zelty and ref codes have been mapped, no further steps are needed.
-Your Zelty EPOS will receive automatically all orders sent to HubRise by other apps.
+Your Zelty EPOS will automatically receive all orders sent to HubRise by other apps.

 ## Receive Orders